IoTone/libkeccak-d/README.md

 ### Windows Notes

 Since we don't provide a VS build or a fancy cmake build (that might be a good idea in the future), it is recommended that you use a POSIX shell like a ConEMU or similar to build.
-This implies that you will have a Clang or gccc installed as well.
+This implies that you will have a Clang or gcc installed as well.
 Install it before you get started.

 On windows you may need to rename your library to keccak-tiny.lib.